jesseVDwolf/libft-test-container/README.md

 # Libft-test-container

 A container with external testers and personal tests.
 It also includes the norminette, [norminetteplus](https://github.com/thijsdejong/codam-norminette-plus), valgrind and [include-what-you-use](https://github.com/include-what-you-use/include-what-you-use/tree/clang_9.0) to check for additional errors.
+Also, vim and emacs have also already been preinstalled.
 > :warning: **Import note: this tester uses git submodules.
-Make sure to clone this repository with --recurse-submodules so that all external testers are also retrieved successfully**
+Make sure to clone this repository with --recurse-submodules so that all external testers are also retrieved successfully.
+Also, some external testers may still have to be configured.
+Look at these testers their own configurations using the links provided in this README**

 Easiest way to install it is to pull it directly from [docker.io](https://hub.docker.com/r/jessevdwolf/libft-test-container):
 ```bash